hirtanak/cyclecloud-QCMD/README.md

 1. tar zxvf cyclecloud-QCMD<version>.tar.gz
 1. cd cyclecloud-QCMD<version>
-1. run "cyclecloud project upload azure-storage" for uploading template to CycleCloud
+1. run "cyclecloud project upload <azure-storage>" for uploading template to CycleCloud
-1. "cyclecloud import_template -f templates/pbs_extended_nfs_qcmd.txt" for register this template to your CycleCloud
+1. "cyclecloud import_template -f templates/openpbs_qcmd.txt" for register this template to your CycleCloud

 ## How to run QCMD